mohammed-najib/react_native_recipes/README.md

 # Recipes App (Using React-Native)

-A sample recipes app build using react-native
+A sample recipes app built using react-native

 ## Installed Packages